 THE IRISH CONNECTION

 Gráinne (pronounced GRAWN-yuh) is a figure from ancient Celtic folklore thought to be a personification of the harvest.
-In later mythology, she is the daughter of a king whose name translates as Grace.
+Her name translates as Grace.
 I love all that is implicit in this word: effortless charm, virtue, and thoughtful consideration of actions and words.
 Her association with the harvest also ties in with my commitment to natural ingredients.

 My family came to the US from Counties Cork and Kilkenny in the middle of the 20th century.
 Some items, like the Brown Sugar Shortbread Buttons, are inspired by Irish treats, which I love.
 Others are simply Irish in spirit: soulful, humble, passionate, and playful.